The DIR® Institute at Livingston

 Sensory Integration Therapy

-We serve children, teens, and young adults with autism and other developmental challenges.
-The Developmental, Individual-differences, and Relationship-based model (DIR®) is our guiding philosophy to all of the therapy provided at the ICDL Therapy & Training Center.
+We serve children, teens, and young adults and/or their parents and caregivers.
+Most of the children are diagnosed with autism or have other developmental challenges, but the services are for all children whether considered neurotypical or neurodiverse.
+The Developmental, Individual-differences, and Relationship-based model (DIR®) is our guiding philosophy to all of the therapy provided at the ICDL Therapy Center.
 We believe every child has incredible potential and through an engaging and respectful process, we can help your child achieve success others may have told you is not possible.

 ICDL at Livingston is...

-the first DIR Floortime treatment and research center of its kind that is staffed by top experts in the field from the Interdisciplinary Council on Development and Learning (ICDL).
+The first DIR Floortime treatment and research institute of its kind that is staffed by top experts in the field from the Interdisciplinary Council on Development and Learning (ICDL).
 For nearly 30 years ICDL has been a leader in understanding child development and autism.
 We use the latest evidence-based techniques to address the core challenges of Autism and other developmental disorders.

 Here at ICDL, we use an inside-out philosophy that effectively gets to the core functioning issues by using the power of relationships and human connections to promote engagement, communication, positive behaviors, thinking, and learning.